-For cutting thin metal on site, we recommend an angle grinder with a metal-cutting blade because it produces fewer damaging hot metal particles and leaves less resultant burr than a carborundum disc does.
+For cutting thin metal on site, we recommend a circular saw with a metal-cutting blade because it produces fewer damaging hot metal particles and leaves less resultant burr.

 Cut materials over the ground and not over other materials.

 Sweep all metallic swarf and other debris from roof areas and gutters at the end of each day and at the completion of the installation.
 Failure to do so can lead to surface staining when the metal particles rust.